 Learn 7 ways to create reports from the information that you already have in your Microsoft Project schedule… which can enable you to systematically generate weekly or monthly project reports using the data in your project schedule, slash your time spent generating project reports by automating the process, and improve the accuracy of your project reports.

 Learn a 4-step process to build a well-structured Work Breakdown Structure — or WBS — for your project… which can enable project teams to keep better track of critical project deliverables, reduce or eliminate any misconceptions about any specific project deliverables, and feel confident about where to start and how to tackle a large or complex project.

-Learn a 4-step process to set up a centralized, online repository to store, organize, share, and control project documents and files… which can enable your project teams to stop losing track of project files, keep track of latest file versions, stop concurrent file updates, and access documents from anywhere.
+Learn a 4-step process to set up a centralized, online tracker to store, organize, share, and control project change requests… which can enable your project teams to minimize frustration & profit losses, stop losing track of change requests, keep track of the latest status, and access change requests from anywhere.

 Learn a 4-step formula to identify and clarify everyone’s expectations at the beginning of a new project… which can enable you to better meet project budgets, deadlines, and customer expectations, minimize re-work in order to meet customer requirements, and maximize profits on fixed price projects.